MaxiMir/Motive/blog/meditation-the-way-to-harmony/en.md

 <a name="types-of-meditation"></a>

-## 2. Types of Meditation
+## 2. Types of meditation

-There are many different types of meditation, but here are the most popular ones:
+There are many types of meditation, but here are the most popular ones:

 *   **Mindfulness:** This type of meditation focuses on being present in the moment, accepting and becoming aware of all sensations and thoughts.
 *   **Concentration meditation:** This method involves focusing on a single point or object, such as the breath, a mantra, or a visualization.